-If your tenant fails to give you the required notice (60 days for a monthly tenancy or 28 days for a weekly tenancy), your recourse is to try to re-rent the unit as soon as possible to reduce your losses.
+If your tenant fails to give you the required notice (60 days for a monthly tenancy or 28 days for a weekly tenancy), your recourse is to try to re-rent the unit as soon as possible to minimize your losses.
 Once the unit has been re-rented and you have calculated your losses, a claim can be filed with the Small Claims Court.
 Below is a link to the Small Claims website where you can find information on how to file a claim.
 The required forms can also be downloaded from this site: https://www.attorneygeneral.jus.gov.on.ca/english/courts/scc/index.php#01.
 In order to sue in Small Claims Court you will require the tenant’s new address, try to get this information before they vacate.

-If the police have not charged the tenant and it is only a suspicion that the tenant is dealing drugs, your other option is to serve a Form N5 based on the reason that the tenant is interfering with the reasonable enjoyment of the premises by the other tenants by having people coming and going at all hours and any other disturbances going on.
-Once you serve the Form N5 the tenant has an opportunity to correct the situation within seven days, if not corrected then you can file an application with the Landlord and Tenant Board to go to a hearing where an adjudicator will decide whether there are grounds to terminate the tenancy.
+If the police have not charged the tenant and it is only a suspicion that the tenant is dealing drugs in the rental unit, you can only serve a Form N5 based on the tenant’s interference with the reasonable enjoyment of the premises by the other tenants who are complaining about disturbances.
+Having people coming and going at all hours of the day and any other similar disturbances interfere with the other tenants’ enjoyment of the rental unit.
+Once you serve the Form N5, the tenant has an opportunity to correct the situation within seven days.
+If it is not corrected within 7 days, you can then file an application with the Landlord and Tenant Board to go to a hearing where an adjudicator will decide whether or not there are grounds to end the tenancy.

-A landlord may serve a tenant with a Form N4 – Notice of Termination of Tenancy for Non-Payment of rent.
-This notice allows the tenant 14 days to pay the rent arrears.
-If the tenant does not pay within the specified time, a landlord may file an application to the Board to evict the tenant.
+In terms of the shared expenses, if these pertain to unpaid utilities, you need to serve your tenant with Form N5.
+This notice gives the tenant 7 days to pay the utilities.
+If the tenant does not pay within the 7 days, you can also file an application with the Landlord and Tenant Board to evict the tenant.